Jump to a specific page - are you interested in:

 DECIDE WHAT TYPE OF LICENSE YOUR BUSINESS NEEDS

 You want to determine the type of license that your company will need.
 You first want to choose your license class and then your specialty.
-There are three classifications for licensure: Class A, B, and C. The Contractors Board will issue a license depending on the nature of the work that you will be performing.
+There are three classifications for licensure: Class A, B, and C. The Contractors Board will issue a license depending on the nature of the work you will perform.

-Consequently, the class determines monetary restriction and the size of projects that can be performed in a 12-month period.
+Consequently, the class determines monetary restriction and the size of projects performed in a 12-month period.
 For example, a Class C license is restricted to all contracts or projects less than $10,000.
 In a 12-month period, they cannot exceed $150,000.

 CLASS A LICENSE